Harassment and Discrimination Complaint Resolution for Students Policy and Procedure

 - If Conciliation is unsuccessful in reaching an agreement, the parties have the option of proceeding to Stage 3: Investigation.
 There are other external avenues which Students may pursue.
 These include the or the .

 - As directed by the Head (Students and Communities), conciliate Complaints by Students of Discrimination, Bullying, Harassment, Victimisation and Vilification.

 - Carry out their duties impartially, considering equally the rights of all parties to the Complaint.

 - Protect the privacy of all parties to the Complaint and maintain the confidentiality of the proceedings.

-- Advise the DVC (Students & Communities) promptly if the matter should be referred to an external agency.
+- Advise the Head (Students and Communities) promptly if the matter should be referred to an external agency.

-- Report to the DVC (Students & Communities) the outcome of Conciliation.
+- Report to the Head (Students and Communities) the outcome of Conciliation.

 - Remit all documents pertaining to the Complaint to the Student Equity Office for locked storage for three years.